Basic Application, July 21 – 23: Level I

 The LoVetri Institute will take place at the Boesel Musical Arts Center, Baldwin Wallace University, 49 Seminary Street, Berea OH 44017.

 Air Travel: Cleveland Hopkins International Airport (CLE) is located 3 miles from campus.
-Shuttle service is available to BW, the Crowne Plaza Hotel and Sonesta ES Suites.
+Shuttle service is available to the Institute hotel – Sonesta ES Suites.